 Diet and Nutrition

-Cirnechi are prone to weight gain if overfed, so look for a dog food that's formulated for highly active, medium-sized breeds.
-You can refer to the feeding guide from your preferred dog food brand to determine exactly how much to feed your Cirneco, or ask your veterinarian.
+Cirnechi are prone to weight gain if overfed, which can lead to serious health issues, like heart disease and diabetes.
+Look for a dog food that's formulated for highly active, medium-sized breeds.
+You can refer to the feeding guide from your preferred dog food brand to determine exactly how much to feed your Cirneco or ask your veterinarian.